Julianne Hough: Broadway debut

 Hough made her Broadway debut as Dusty in Selina Fillinger's comedic play POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive.
-Performances began on April 14, 2022 at the Shubert Theatre.
+Performances began on April 14, 2022, at the Shubert Theatre.
 Hough received rave reviews for her comic performance with Entertainment Weekly declaring, "Julianne Hough is particularly mesmerizing...[she] could easily be a mere stereotype, but she surprises at every turn."

 Hough hosted the first hour of the 75th Tony Awards alongside Darren Criss which was aired on Paramount+.
 The New York Times praised her hosting capabilities writing, "[she] delighted us with her endearing eagerness to put on a show."

-Critic Elizabeth Vincentelli also praised her adding, "she who didn’t miss a step...[she] had a sparkly showbiz quality peppered with an adorably enthusiastic nerdiness".
+Critic Elizabeth Vincentelli also praised her adding, "she who didn't miss a step...[she] had a sparkly showbiz quality peppered with an adorably enthusiastic nerdiness".
 She also presented Best Book of a Musical on the main telecast which aired on CBS.
+She has since returned hosting the "Act One" Pre-Show Tony Awards in 2023 with Skylar Astin and in 2024 with Utkarsh Ambudkar.

 Personal life

-In October 2013, Hough told the New York Post that although she was no longer a practicing member of the Church of Jesus Christ of Latter-day Saints, she was glad that she was raised in the church.
+In October 2013, Hough told the New York Post that although she was no longer a practicing Mormon, she was glad that she was raised in the church.

 Hough dated fellow country singer Chuck Wicks from August 2008 to November 2009; when the two had a mutual break-up, it inspired Hough's song "Is That So Wrong".
 Hough dated Ryan Seacrest from April 2010 to March 2013.
 In February 2014, it was revealed that she had begun dating NHL player Brooks Laich, then of the Washington Capitals, in December 2013.
 The couple announced their engagement on August 18, 2015, and were married on July 8, 2017.
 They separated in 2020, but later attempted to reconcile.
 Hough filed for divorce on November 2, 2020; the divorce was finalized on February 22, 2022.

 Hough attracted controversy in October 2013 when she donned blackface as part of a Halloween costume depicting Uzo Aduba's character Suzanne "Crazy Eyes" Warren from the Netflix comedy-drama Orange Is the New Black.
 Hough later apologized, writing on Twitter, "I realize my costume hurt and offended people and I truly apologize."

-Hough has been diagnosed with endometriosis since 2008, and went public with it to help de-stigmatize the conditions surrounding the disease.
+She was diagnosed with endometriosis in 2008, and went public with it to help de-stigmatize the conditions surrounding the disease.

-Hough describes herself as "not straight".
-She has a close friendship with Nina Dobrev.
+She co-owns a wine brand with actress Nina Dobrev called Fresh Vine Wine.